LatentStealth: Unnoticeable and Efficient Adversarial Attacks on Expressive Human Pose and Shape Estimation: Conclusion

 \section{Conclusion}

-This paper introduces a novel Unnoticeable Black-box Attack (UBA) method.
-By utilizing a pre-trained Variational Autoencoder (VAE), we exploit the structured and continuous nature of its latent space: input samples are first projected into the latent space, where noise is injected, and then decoded to generate perturbations relative to the original inputs, yielding an optimal adversarial pattern.
-The noise pattern is iteratively refined under a strict query budget, guided by feedback from the EHPS model.
-To improve the effectiveness of the attack while preserving imperceptibility, we employ a multi-task loss function.
-Experimental results confirm that UBA achieves high attack success.
-While UBA is designed to attack EHPS models, its broader aim is to highlight the potential vulnerabilities of EHPS systems and promote awareness within the research community.
+This paper proposes a novel unnoticeable attack method, termed \textbf{LatentStealth}.
+The proposed method leverages the structured and continuous properties of the latent space in VAE.
+Specifically, input samples are first projected into the latent space, perturbed with low-magnitude noise, and then decoded back to image space to generate adversarial variants that remain close to the original inputs.
+The perturbation pattern is iteratively optimized under strict query-budget constraints, with refinement guided by feedback from the EHPS model to ensure computational efficiency.
+To further balance attack effectiveness and visual imperceptibility, the multi-task loss is employed to jointly optimize adversarial success and perceptual similarity.
+Experiments show that LatentStealth achieves high attack success, strong imperceptibility, and low computational cost.
+Beyond EHPS models, this work highlights broader vulnerabilities in EHPS systems and raises awareness in the research community.

-\textbf{Negative Social Impacts.} The experimental results validate the proposed method's strong applicability and attack effectiveness.
-However, its potential misuse by malicious actors to compromise security-sensitive applications raises serious concerns about the robustness of digital human generation technologies.